Juniper Wealth Management Ltd website Privacy Notice

 Your individual rights

-You have several rights in relation to how Juniper Wealth Management uses your information.
+You have several rights in relation to how Juniper Wealth and The Beaufort Group uses your information.
 They are:

 - give you information about its processing of your personal information